sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 And you stayed pressed against the bench, feet feeling glued to the ground as she reached you, fist grabbing into your shirt harshly and lifting you up, poised to attack.

 Trying to control your hyperventilating, you finally spoke. "...H-hi?
-Can I help you?"
+Can I help you...?"

 Her grin thinned down to a smirk.
 "Yes.
 You can.
 I am Captain Undyne of the Underground Royal Guard..."

 "...and *you* are human soul number six.
 I'll be taking that off your hands now."

-You felt the intent before the spear moved.
+You felt the intent before she thrust the spear forward.

 And like instinct, a movement born of memory, you did the first thing you could think of.